-- Then, start to pull the string until you reach the lacth of your crossbow.
+- Then, start to pull the string until you reach the latch of your crossbow.
 Your crossbow is now cocked.
-There are two main shapes of cocking stirrup, a "L" shape and the closed ones.
+There are two main shapes of cocking stirrup, an "L" shape and the closed ones.

 - Concerning most mechanical cocking devices, they also need you to put your foot in the cocking stirrup for greater stability.
-But it is possible without it and still makes it much more easier to cocked the crossbow.
+But it is possible without it and still, makes it much easier to cock the crossbow.

-- To uncock a crossbow, is simply shooting a bolt.
-If you can't do it right away and have to move, put it back on safety (preferably switch your bolt with a practice bolt if you have one) and when you think its safe shoot it.
+- To uncock a crossbow is simply shooting a bolt.
+If you can't-do it right away and have to move, put it back on safety (preferably switch your bolt with a practice bolt if you have one) and when you think it's safe to shoot it.
 DO NOT DRY FIRE.
-Dry firing may cause permanent damage to your crossbow and at that price you don’t want it to happen.
+Dry firing may cause permanent damage to your crossbow and at that price, you don’t want it to happen.
 It returns the energy into limbs instead of toward the projectile and can cause irreversible damages.